AFC Beach Soccer Asian Cup

+History

-The championship was established in 2006 after FIFA made it a requirement for all confederations to begin holding qualification tournaments to determine the best national team(s) in their region who would proceed to represent their continent in the upcoming World Cup (previously, nations were simply invited to play, without having to earn their place).
-FIFA currently allocate Asia three berths at the World Cup and hence top three teams qualify to the World Cup finals.
+The championship was established in 2006 by Beach Soccer Worldwide (BSWW) under the title, FIFA Beach Soccer World Cup AFC qualifier;after FIFA made it a requirement for all confederations to begin holding qualification tournaments to determine the best national team(s) in their region who would proceed to represent their continent in the upcoming World Cup (previously, nations were simply invited to play, without having to earn their place).

-Asia's governing body for football, the AFC, organise the championship.
-However, it was not originally an AFC competition – it was created by Beach Soccer Worldwide (BSWW) under the title, FIFA Beach Soccer World Cup AFC qualifier; they organised the first six editions.
+BSWW organised the first six editions.
 During this time it also became informally known by the misnomer, the AFC Beach Soccer Championship.

-In 2015, the AFC adopted the competition and branded it using its informal title in an official capacity; they jointly organised that year's edition with BSWW.
+In 2015, the Asia's governing body for football, the AFC adopted the competition and branded it using its informal title in an official capacity; they jointly organised that year's edition with BSWW.
 Since 2017, the AFC have been sole organisers.
 For 2021, the competition was renamed as the AFC Beach Soccer Asian Cup, bringing it in line with the naming of other AFC senior national tournaments.

-Japan are the most successful nation with three titles and having also qualified for the World Cup on every occasion.

 Results

-For all tournaments, the top three teams qualified for the FIFA Beach Soccer World Cup (except for 2009 and 2023, when only the top two teams qualified as one of the AFC spots was automatically given to the World Cup hosts, United Arab Emirates).
+For all tournaments, the top three teams qualified for the FIFA Beach Soccer World Cup (except for 2009, when only the top two teams qualified as one of the AFC spots was automatically given to the World Cup hosts, United Arab Emirates).